Thaxted Dental Centre Complaints Policy

-Please feel free to raise your concern with any member of the team; the person responsible for dealing with all complaints is Jo-Anne Elliott (Practice Manager), Jo will discuss complaints/concerns with Andrew Copping and Carolyn Copping to reach a decision.
+Please feel free to raise your concern with any member of the team; the person responsible for dealing with all complaints is Andrew Copping (Practice Manager), Andrew will discuss complaints/concerns with Carolyn Copping to reach a decision.
 An acknowledgement will be sent out in writing within 3 working days, and a response no later than 10 working days after receiving it.

-If the complaint is made by telephone or at the reception desk, we will listen to your complaint and offer to refer you to Jo-Anne Elliott immediately.
+If the complaint is made by telephone or at the reception desk, we will listen to your complaint and offer to refer you to Andrew immediately.